 In 2019, she settled in Brisbane, choosing the smaller Australian city for its warmer climate and proximity to the Gold Coast’s beaches, which reminded her of her home in Rio de Janiero.

-Daniele has been volunteering with Centacare Prisoners Services, a professional support service for people released from prison and about to be released from prison, and their families.
+Daniele has been volunteering with Centacare’s Post Release Service, a professional support service for people released from prison and about to be released from prison, and their families.
 The service provides mental health support, counselling, advocacy and some practical support.
 Danielle works in the South Brisbane office, welcoming clients, answering the phone and opening and processing mail.

 “As the first point of contact for clients, Daniele plays a very important role in our service and she does it beautifully,” said Senior Mental Health Social Worker Cherelle Evans.